How to Make Soy Candles with Essential Oils

 I can’t tell you guys how much I love this project (do I say that a lot!?)
 There is something so relaxing about a beautifully lit candle.
 Plus – these smell great.
 And they will smell great for you too because you put your favorite scents in them!

 If you wanted to gift these away, I would make a cover for the top by cutting some fabric with pinking shears, then using a cute jute twine or ribbon to hold it in place.
-You could tie a little sprig of rosemary or a dried orange or a little gift tag to it.
+You could tie a little sprig of rosemary, dried orange ornament or a little gift tag to it.